 Instagram Filters Are Not Working [A Few Easy Fixes]

 Like all good things in life, Instagram is great… until it isn’t.
 I had a curious issue with my Instagram the other day, and I almost threw away my whole phone.
 See, I was trying to create a Story, and the face filters weren’t appearing.
 There seemed to be fewer camera options too.
-Naturally, I started to get a little panicky, but it turns out, there is a fix.
+Naturally, I started to get a little panicky, but it turned out that there was a fix.

-Since its introduction in 2010, Instagram has enjoyed a reputation as a very reliable app.
-Of all the social networks, Instagram just seems to work and not crash, let you cruise through your friends photos without having to deal with bugs, and lets you reliably send DMs.
-Until that moment when you’re really trying to push some cool photos out to your followers, and the darn thing just won’t work.
+Since its introduction in 2010, Instagram has enjoyed a reputation as a reliable app.
+Of all the social networks, Instagram seems to work and not crash, lets you cruise through your friend’s photos without having to deal with bugs, and lets you reliably send DMs.
+Until that moment when you’re really trying to push some cool photos out to your followers, and the darn thing won’t work.

 If you try creating an Instagram Story and don’t see all the filters or options that should be there, you’re not alone.
 Even better, the situation is not hopeless.
 There are some ways to fix it, including the one that worked for me.
 I’ll show you what I did first, and then I’ll outline some other fixes in case the first method doesn’t work for you.

-What should happen is a bunch of filters should appear when tap your own icon to create a Story.
-They’ll all be lined up along the bottom of the screen, and each will do something slightly different on screen.
-There should be a number of filters to choose from but occasionally, some of them will disappear.
+What should happen is a bunch of filters should appear when tapping your own icon to create a Story.
+They’ll all be lined up along the bottom of the screen, and each will do something slightly different.
+There should be several filters to choose from, but occasionally, some will disappear.
 That’s what we are trying to fix here.

 Fixing Instagram Filters

-I cleared out all the apps I no longer needed, force closed all the apps that were running in the background, and retried Instagram.
+I cleared out all the apps I no longer needed.
+I force closed all the apps currently running in the background.
+I then retried Instagram to see if the problem had disappeared.
 Guess what?
-The correct number of filters all loaded and remained loaded even when I rebooted my phone and restarted Instagram to test.
+The correct number of filters all loaded and remained loaded even when I rebooted my phone and restarted Instagram to test it.

-Where this was part of the program design in my phone or Instagram, freeing up space on my phone and shutting down running apps helped.
+Even though this was part of the program design in my phone or Instagram, freeing up space and shutting down running apps helped.
 Whether it was a RAM issue or storage, either way, Instagram filters returned and stayed returned.

 Other Ways to Fix Instagram Filters

 There really is something to the concept of “turning it off and on again.”
 If restarting the app doesn’t work, try rebooting your phone.
-It can free up RAM, force clear some of the cache, and cause your phone OS to reload the app afresh.
+It can free up RAM, force clear some cache memory, and cause your phone OS to reload the app afresh.
 It cures the majority of phone issues and could fix this too.

 The app cache in Android is also a common cause of app faults.
-This is most often the case when a single app isn’t working properly and a reboot or restart won’t work.
+This is often the case when a single app isn’t working properly, and a reboot or restart won’t work.

 If nothing else works, a reinstall of Instagram may be in order.
-This is generally a last resort, but may be necessary if those filters are still missing after all of this.
-I totally don’t blame you if you want to wait a minute to see if things work out on their own, since a bad network connection or the Wi-Fi being down can cause phones to do all sorts of unpredictable things.
+This is generally a last resort, but it may be necessary if those filters continue to be missing after following all other suggestions.
+I totally don’t blame you if you want to wait a minute to see if things work out on their own since a bad network connection or the Wi-Fi being down can cause phones to do all sorts of unpredictable things.

-Reboot your phone to clear it from memory and then visit the Google Play Store or the App Store, select Instagram and Install.
+Reboot your phone to clear it from memory and then visit the Google Play Store or the App Store, select Instagram, and Install it.
 Set it up again and hope that the filters return.

 Have you experienced this issue with Instagram, filters disappearing?
 Fixed it some other way?
 Tell us about it below and help others!